-E-mail us anytime with thoughts on what you’d like to see in the newsletter, your own family’s online experiences, or comments about what’s going on with the Internet at large or in your own community.
+E-mail us anytime with thoughts on what you’d like to see in the NFN blog, your own family’s online experiences, or comments about what’s going on with the Internet at large or in your own community.
 We always love hearing from fellow parents.

-Tech Parenting Group is a not-for-profit, 501(c)3 organization registered in Connecticut and Utah.
+Net Family News is a not-for-profit, 501(c)3 organization registered in Connecticut, Utah and California.
 Your contributions are tax-deductible and most welcome!
-Contributions can easily be made electronically from our Supporters page, or makes checks payable to:
+Contributions can easily be made digitally via PayPal by clicking this button: